What to Do If Your Puppy Gets Canine Distemper? Symptoms, Survival Rate, and Coping Guide

 Eye symptoms

-• Increased eye secretions:It may also change from watery to purulent, leading to eyelid adhesion.
+• Increased eye discharge:It may also change from watery to purulent, leading to eyelid adhesion.

 • Conjunctivitis:Red eyes, photophobia.